ecovillage/wp_event/README.md

 For Sieben Linden legacy data, export functionality of it is shipped within this gem (with most code residing in `lib/wp_event/couch_import` and `exe/legacy`).

+The tools should work hand in hand with the `sync` family of tools, such that you can connect them via pipes:

+    $ bundle exec exe/legacy/pull_events --outfile - | bundle exec exe/sync_events

 The generated JSON files can then be used to update the data found in the wordpress installation.

 ## Wordpress setup